bessayahf/Privacy-Policy/Privacy.md

 # Privacy-Policy
-## Simple Weight Tracker: Privacy policy
+## Easy Weight Tracking: Privacy policy

 This is an Android app developed by Fayçal Bessayah.